wasp-lang/wasp/web/docs/data-model/operations/queries.md

 Use these type arguments to type the Query's inputs and outputs.

 <details>
 <summary>Explanation for the example above</summary>

-The above code says that the Query `getallTasks` doesn't expect any arguments (its input type is `void`), but it does return a list of tasks (its output type is `Task[]`).
+The above code says that the Query `getAllTasks` doesn't expect any arguments (its input type is `void`), but it does return a list of tasks (its output type is `Task[]`).

 On the other hand, the Query `getFilteredTasks` expects an object of type `{ isDone: boolean }`.
 This type is derived from the `Task` entity type.

 If you don't care about typing the Query's inputs and outputs, you can omit both type arguments.
 TypeScript will then infer the most general types (`never` for the input and `unknown` for the output).

 Specifying `Input` or `Output` is completely optional, but we highly recommended it.
 Doing so gives you:

 - Type support for the arguments and the return value inside the implementation.
 - **Full-stack type safety**.
 We'll explore what this means when we discuss calling the Query from the client.

 </details>